Elizabeth Young, Baroness Kennet

-Elizabeth Young, Baroness Kennet (née Adams; 14 April 1923 – 30 November 2014) was a British writer, researcher, poet, artist, campaigner, analyst and questioning commentator.
+Elizabeth Ann Young, Baroness Kennet (née Adams; 14 April 1923 – 30 November 2014), known as simply Elizabeth Young, was a British writer, researcher, poet, artist, campaigner, analyst and questioning commentator.

 Life

-Elizabeth Ann Young, Lady Kennet, was born in London on 14 April 1923, the only daughter of Captain Bryan Fullerton Adams DSO (22 July 1887 – 22 September 1971), and his first wife Audrey Marshall (12 June 1898 – 11 July 1929).
+Elizabeth Young was born in London on 14 April 1923, the only daughter of Captain Bryan Fullerton Adams DSO (22 July 1887 – 22 September 1971), and his first wife Audrey Marshall (12 June 1898 – 11 July 1929).
 When she was a small child, the family moved about with her father to his naval appointments.
-When he retired from the Navy, he was appointed Naval expert to the Disarmament Section of the League of Nations in Geneva.
+When he retired from the Navy, he was appointed Naval expert to the Disarmament Section of the League of Nations in Geneva, Switzerland.

 Her first school was a French school (where she became bilingual in French), her second school was the International School of Geneva ("Ecolint"); after that she moved to an English school further up the lane, St George's School, Clarens.
 She returned to England to attend Downe House, whence she won an Exhibition to Somerville College, Oxford, to read Philosophy, Politics and Economics, and was awarded a two-year War Degree.
 After three years in the Women's Royal Naval Service, Young worked with her future brother-in-law Peter Scott in the earliest days of the Severn Wildlife Trust at Slimbridge.

-In 1948, she married the Hon Wayland Hilton Young, 2nd Baron Kennet (2 August 1923 – 7 May 2009), who inherited the title of Baron Kennet in 1960 on the death of his father, the politician Edward Hilton Young, 1st Baron Kennet.
-His mother was the sculptor Kathleen Scott, widow of Captain Robert Falcon Scott of the Antarctic., and daughter of Canon Lloyd Stuart Bruce and his wife Jane (née Skene).
-Wayland and Elizabeth had one son, William Aldus (Thoby) Young, and five daughters; Easter Russell, educationalist; the sculptor Emily Young; Mopsa English, educationalist; the writer Louisa Young, aka children's author Zizou Corder, and artist, writer, environmentalist and videographer Zoe Young.
+In 1948, she married the Wayland Young, 2nd Baron Kennet (2 August 1923 – 7 May 2009), who inherited the title of Baron Kennet in 1960 on the death of his father, the politician Edward Hilton Young, 1st Baron Kennet.
+His mother was the sculptor Kathleen Scott, widow of Captain Robert Falcon Scott of the Antarctic, and daughter of Canon Lloyd Stuart Bruce and his wife Jane (née Skene).
+She had six children; Easter Russell, educationalist; the sculptor Emily Young; Mopsa English, educationalist; the writer Louisa Young, aka children's author Zizou Corder, and artist, writer, environmentalist and videographer Zoe Young.

-Lady Kennet had twelve grandchildren and one great grandchild, and lived in London.
-She spent her last few years writing a new book entitled Preemptive Mourning, which will be posthumously published.
-She continued to draw the view from her window, compose haikus, and blog until close to the end.
-A collection of her poems and drawings will be produced by her descendants.